-This delectable Fresh Blueberry Pie features a flakey pie crust and is perfect for your next summer get-together, barbecue, or picnic!
+This delectable 4th of July Pie features a flakey pie crust and is perfect for your next summer get-together, barbecue, or picnic!
+You’ll love this fresh blueberry pie for all of your blueberry season occasions!

 4th of July Blueberry Pie